 At Flixed, we love to test out the services we recommend, and some of them are services we like to stick with.
 I’ve been a Philo user for several months, as it’s a service that made sense for my interests.

 After several months of use and playing around with its channel options and features, I can say that there are several great things about the service – and some that you probably won’t like.
 That’s true of any service, of course, but here are the high-level summaries of Philo’s positives and negatives.

 You can read an in-depth review of Philo here.

 The good: Extremely low-cost service with good channels

-Philo is perhaps the best low-cost streaming service on the market for anyone who just needs entertainment TV.
-It currently has no real competition in this space, although there are some milder competitors at this price range, such as T-Mobile’s new Live TV service that carries 30+ channels.
-Still, it’s twice the cost of Philo, with half the channels.
+Philo is perhaps the best low-cost streaming service on the market for anyone who just needs entertainment TV, and it currently has no real competitors in its price range.

 For those who really want to save money on their cord-cutting efforts and who need a fully legitimate service with well-known and popular channels, Philo is a good buy.